 Check-In & Lobby

-When I checked-in I was upgraded to a Classic King Room, a perk for being Hilton Honors Gold.
+When I checked in I was upgraded to a Classic King Room, a perk for being Hilton Honors Gold.
 I also received a voucher for two drinks, up to $30 of value, which I really appreciated.
-The check-in process was pleasant and staff were welcoming.
+The check-in process was pleasant and the staff was welcoming.
 I was alerted to the fact that the main building will be shut-down starting the next morning for a couple of months for restorations and renovations.
 As a result, the reception will be relocated to the building next door, which was a bit disappointing.

 My room was on the ground floor of the Paradise Wing.
 To my surprise, the hallway leading to the rooms was dark, dated and a bit tired.
 The room, while spacious and well-appointed, looked like a room in any other luxury hotel – nothing about the interior design is Frank Lloyd Wright!

 The room and bathroom were both of good size and had all the amenities you would expect in a resort of this category.
 I was a bit surprised to see only a shower in the bathroom, no bathtub – not that I needed it, just that I expected one.
 The bed was comfortable, although the mattress was a tad soft for my back.
 My room was on the ground floor and had a terrace with outdoor chairs and a table.
 However, the terrace was semi-private as it was open to the other terraces of the adjacent rooms, which was odd!